edwinzhng/htn-challenge/README.md

 * Filter events by most popular
 * Clicking on a location creates a pop-up map with directions
 * Export personal schedule to Google Calendar etc.
-* Icon to show if event is already on personal calendar or not
 * Search bar suggestions
+* Draggable cards

 ## Performance fixes

 * Binary search for personal schedule insertions
-* Faster filtering algorithm
+* Faster search filtering algorithm
-* Use CSS modules or anything that's easier to structure
+* Use CSS modules or anything with better structure
+* Optimize for mobile